GeorgeFreedomTech/Python-Intermediate-Course/README.md

 ## 🎒 Course Prerequisites / Advanced Gear-Up:

-* A solid understanding of Python fundamentals (variables, data types, lists, dictionaries, loops, basic functions) as covered in the Python Foundations course or equivalent experience.
+* A solid understanding of Python topics covered in the **[Python Foundations Course](https://github.com/GeorgeFreedomTech/python-foundations-course)**course or equivalent experience.
-* A working Python installation.
+* This includes undestanding of variables, data types, lists, dictionaries, loops and basic functions.
-* Comfort with using the terminal/command line for basic commands.
+* Willingness to learn & enjoy!

 ## 🧭 How to Get and Run Course Materials: